-Today, we address coaching as a parent.
-Have you ever wondered how parenting can be like coaching?
+Today, we address the interesting style of coaching as a parent.
+Perhaps you have ever wondered how parenting can be like coaching?

 The need for parents to deploy coaching tools when raising their children is a critical part of becoming an intentional parent.
 This is because each child deserves to be guided and nurtured and taught how to make the right decisions.
 I believe that every child has a talent and a gift that is specific to them.